kkavion/khw-blogsite/source/_posts/Local-Flavours-of-Hassan.md

 tags:
 author: Hassan
 avatar:
-thumbnail: ! (file:///C:/Users/ASUS/Downloads/WhatsApp%20Image%202024-09-25%20at%2001.27.21.jpeg)
+thumbnail:
+banner: "../images/Blog Post Sample.jpg"
 ---
-Hassan's dining scene is a vibrant tapestry of flavors, reflecting the region's rich culinary heritage.
+Hassan's dining scene is a vibrant tapestry of flavours, reflecting the region's rich culinary heritage.
 From traditional vegetarian fare to delightful non-vegetarian dishes, the city offers an array of dining options that cater to diverse palates.
-Local eateries like Mythri Restaurant and Twist showcase authentic flavors and affordability, while establishments such as Parijata Restaurant and Suvarna Gate provide a mix of South and North Indian cuisines.
+Local eateries like Mythri Restaurant and Twist showcase authentic flavours and affordability, while establishments such as Parijata Restaurant and Suvarna Gate provide a mix of South and North Indian cuisines.
 Whether you crave hearty breakfasts or sumptuous dinners, Hassan promises a memorable gastronomic experience.

 ### Mythri Restaurant
 **Location**: Mangalore Hwy, Sakleshpura, 573134